sonic-net/sonic-gnmi/doc/dialout.md

 # Overview of telemetry in dialout mode

 When the telemetry service works in dialout mode, it initiates connections towards collectors then streams data to them.
-The exact list of collectors, paths of data, and various connection related variables are driven by configuration from other channels like netconf or CLI.
+The exact list of collectors, paths of data, and various connection related variables are configured via other channels like netconf or CLI.

 It is useful in some scenarios.
 A few typical examples:

-<1> Firewall/Nat service sits between network device and telemetry collectors, and the collectors cannot initiate connections.
+* Firewall/Nat service sits between network device and telemetry collectors, and the collectors cannot initiate connections.
-<2> Collectors prefer to work in stateless mode and shed the complexity of maintaining telemetry state of each and every network element to another configuration system.
+* Collectors prefer to work in stateless mode and shed the complexity of maintaining telemetry state of each and every network element to another configuration system.

 # Services provided in dialout mode
 gNMIDialout service is defined for telemetry in dialout mode.
 It has one streaming RPC: Publish.
-The message from client to collector reuses [SubscribeResponse](https://github.com/openconfig/gnmi/blob/f6185680be3b63e2b17e155f06bfc892f74fc3e7/proto/gnmi/gnmi.proto#L216) from gNMI spec, while the PublishResponse message is optional and may be skipped by default.
+The message from client to collector reuses [SubscribeResponse](https://github.com/openconfig/gnmi/blob/f6185680be3b63e2b17e155f06bfc892f74fc3e7/proto/gnmi/gnmi.proto#L216) from gNMI spec, while the PublishResponse message is optional and skipped by default.

 ```
 // gNMIDialOut defines a service which is used by a target system (typically a